xataio/client-ts/cli/README.md

 We strongly recommend using the CLI to generate your Xata fetcher (sometimes called a _client_) for you.
 This will help make your queries to Xata predictable and safe, while also providing autocomplete and safety.

-Once you have a generated fetcher, you can use import it into your project and using it.
-The `.` character (object property access in JavaScript) will provide autocompletion hints.
-You can now also use the [SDK Playground](https://docs.xata.io/sdk/playground) in the Xata web interface to test out your queries and then copy and paste them into your applications.
+Once you have a generated Xata client, you can import it into your project and use it.
+The [SDK Playground](https://docs.xata.io/sdk/playground) in the Xata web interface can serve as a companion for you to build and test out your queries.
+Once you're happy with them, you copy and paste them into your project.

 As your schema changes, running `xata codegen` will consistently refresh your auto-generated Xata client with the latest schema for your database branch.